DonAbney/timesheet/README.md

 Because they are credentials, it is suggested that you make both the `~/.aws` directory and the `credentials` file read/write for the owner only.
 You can do this by:
 * `chmod -R go-rwx ~/.aws`

-### Amazon AWS API Gateway
+### Amazon AWS API Gateway Usage
 There are environment-specific generated JavaScript files for the AWS API Gateway.
 These are used to facilitate use of authentication restrictions on the timesheet API endpoints.
 They are located in the `lib/env-specific/<environment>/apiGateway-js-sdk/` directory and are automatically bundled, by the gulp task, into the minified timesheet javascript file for the environment.

 There is not yet a gulp task for working with AWS to automatically generate a new copy of the apiGateway-js-sdk and update the version in the lib directory, but that is on the TODO list.

-### Current Authentication Workflow
+## Current Authentication Workflow
 The current authentication workflow combines Google OpenID authentication along with Amazon IAM roles.

 1. Two IAM roles are defined:
   * An "unauthenticated" role
-    * This provides access to the basic artifacts (html, css, js) that are stored in S3, using the Amazon API Gateway as a proxy to control access, allowing the initial page to load (see link in resources for "Using Amazon API Gateway as a proxy to S3")
+    * This provides access to the basic artifacts (html, css, js) that are stored in S3, using the Amazon API Gateway as a proxy to control access, allowing the initial page to load (see link in references for "Using Amazon API Gateway as a proxy to S3")
   * An "authenticated" role
     * This provides access to the Timesheet API endpoints on the AWS API Gateway
-2. Upon initiating the sign-in process (e.g. clicking the sign-in button), the user is redirected through Google OpenID authentication (see link in resources for "Setting up Google OpenID Authentication")
+2. Upon initiating the sign-in process (e.g. clicking the sign-in button), the user is redirected through Google OpenID authentication (see link in references for "Setting up Google OpenID Authentication")
-3. Once the successful authentication via OpenID is detected, the authentication information is sent to AWS, with the request to assume the "authenticated" role (STS AssumeRoleWithWebIdentity) (see link in resources for "Assuming an AWS IAM Role via a web identity")
+3. Once the successful authentication via OpenID is detected, the authentication information is sent to AWS, with the request to assume the "authenticated" role (STS AssumeRoleWithWebIdentity) (see link in references for "Assuming an AWS IAM Role via a web identity")
 4. Once the "authenticated" role has been assumed, the user can interact with the Timesheet API endpoints on the AWS API Gateway

 *Note: The current authentication workflow is not "bulletproof".
 No application that does all of its authentication on the client side will ever be "bulletproof", as the source code that is being executed is already in the hands of the end-user, who has access to browser tools to change the behavior on-the-fly.
 On the TODO list for the future are enhancements that will shift portions of the validation and such of the authentication to server-side AWS Lambda functions, granting additional enhancements to the security and authentication process.*

+## Amazon AWS Configuration

-#### Roles and Policies
+### AWS IAM Configuration: Roles and Policies
 Several roles and policies were defined in AWS to assist with the authentication:

-* Role: PillarTimesheetUser (unauthenticated)
+#### Role: PillarTimesheetUser (unauthenticated)
 * Attached policies:
   * PillarTimesheetGetObject
 * Trust Relationship: (this allows any user accessing the API Gateway to assume this role)
 ```
 {
   "Version": "2012-10-17",